Elena Martín

 Elena Martín Gimeno (born 1992) is a Spanish actress and filmmaker from Catalonia.

 Biography

 Born in Barcelona in 1992, Elena Martín Gimeno earned a degree in Audiovisual Communication from the Pompeu Fabra University.
-She starred as Àgata in the 2016 film Les amigues de l'Àgata, and made her feature film directorial with the 2017 drama Júlia ist, which she also co-wrote and starred.
+She starred as Àgata in the 2016 film Les amigues de l'Àgata, and made her feature film directorial debut with the 2017 drama Júlia ist, which she also co-wrote and starred.
 For this work, she won the Best Director Award at the Málaga Film Festival's Zonacine section.
 She later directed episodes of the season 1 of Perfect Life, an episode of the anthology series En casa and collaborated in the writing of Veneno (in which she also featured in a cameo).
-She also entered development of Creatura, her intended second feature.
+She also entered development of Creatura, her sophomore feature.
+Creatura screened in Cannes' Directors' Fortnight in 2023, won Martín a nomination to the Goya Award for Best Director and was featured as the Closing Night selection for the American Film Institute's 2023 European Union Film Showcase.